-Mark Wilson has not seen Sir Alex Ferguson since the day he left Manchester United and, nearly two decades on, the former midfielder still feels sad about the way his career finished at Old Trafford.
+Mark Wilson has not seen Sir Alex Ferguson since the day he left Manchester United and, over two decades on, the former midfielder still feels sad about the way his career finished at Old Trafford.

 Wilson played 10 games for United at a time when they were inundated with quality in the centre of the park, but with stellar names such as Roy Keane, Nicky Butt and Paul Scholes ahead of him in the pecking order, he was always going to struggle to truly establish himself.

-The arrival of Juan Sebastian Veron only hastened his departure to Middlesbrough, whom he joined in a joint-deal with fellow midfielder Jonathan Greening in the summer of 2001.
+The arrival of Juan Sebastian Veron only hastened his departure to Middlesbrough, whom he joined in a joint deal with fellow midfielder Jonathan Greening in the summer of 2001.

 “Maybe a bit of my football soul left me when I left United,” says Wilson, who now lives in New Jersey.